-Dave Kaunisto President As the SMWSA President, Dave’s responsibilities include overseeing public meetings and taking the lead on projects as they are presented to the Authority.
-Dave has been a SMWSA Board Member since 2009.
-Kaunisto joined the East Cherry Creek Valley Water & Sanitation District in 1997.
-During his tenure, Kaunisto has been an integral part of growing the District, which now is able to provide water, sewer, and storm water service to an estimated 50,000 people.
-To keep up with the increased demand, Kaunisto pushed through projects such as the Northern Water Project, the Western Water project, and the Irrigation Supply Project.
-Before joining East Cherry Creek Valley Water & Sanitation District, Kaunisto worked for the City of Westminster for 14 years.
-Kaunisto earned a Bachelor of Science and a Master of Science degree in environmental engineering from the University of Michigan.
+Dave Kaunisto, Vice President has been a SMWSA Board Member since 2009.
+Mr. Kaunisto joined the East Cherry Creek Valley Water & Sanitation District in 1997.
+During his tenure, he has been an integral part of growing the District, which now is able to provide water, sewer, and storm water service to an estimated 50,000 people.
+To keep up with the increased demand, Mr. Kaunisto pushed through projects such as the Northern Water Project, the Western Water project, and the Irrigation Supply Project.
+Before joining East Cherry Creek Valley Water & Sanitation District, he worked for the City of Westminster for 14 years.
+Mr. Kaunisto earned a Bachelor of Science and a Master of Science degree in environmental engineering from the University of Michigan.

-John Kaufman Secretary/Treasurer John Kaufman is the newest South Metro Board Member and General Manager of Centennial Water and Sanitation District, which serves Highlands Ranch.
-Kaufman has a wealth of experience, spanning three decades, in water resources planning and management, water reuse and conjunctive use, water rights and decree acquisition, water utility management, ground water, geothermal energy and mining.
+John Kaufman, Treasurer, is the General Manager of Centennial Water and Sanitation District, which serves Highlands Ranch.
+Mr. Kaufman has a wealth of experience spanning three decades in water resources planning and management, water reuse and conjunctive use, water rights and decree acquisition, water utility management, ground water, geothermal energy and mining.
 He previously served as General Manager of the Leavenworth Water Department in Kansas, and as a board member of the East Cherry Creek Valley Water & Sanitation District in Colorado.
-Kaufman has consulted on water resources and water rights with a variety of Colorado clients.
+Mr. Kaufman has consulted on water resources and water rights with a variety of Colorado clients.
 Kaufman earned his Master’s of Science in Geological Engineering from the Missouri University of Science & Technology and his Bachelor’s of Arts degree in Geology from the University of Kansas.
-Kaufman and his wife Nancy raised their family in Colorado and have moved back to Colorado from Kansas.
+Mr. Kaufman and his wife Nancy raised their family in Colorado and have moved back to Colorado from Kansas.